HITECHCRIME/HC_SG51_Colorized_World/README.md

 yeah - come alive

 HEAVY TOLL PAID
-FEEL THE - WARMTH OF MY TRIBE (?)
+FEEL THE CALM WARMTH OF MY TRIBE (?)
 SAME SPECIES, RAREST KIND - ha!
 JUST TO GRASP THE HEART OF ICE - ya! it will melt the dark inside  - vow!
 TRIBE'S PRESENCE CALMS, FLAME OF SPIRITS AGES OLD
 OUT OF SPECTRUM, VIVID MEMORIES,
 GOT NO COLOURS GOTTA HINT
 rest your head sometimes yeah  (?)
 IT'S THE DIGITS THAT REMAIN,
 INNER CAUSE, YOUR'RE IN ASHES
 WHEN YOU NOTICE ONLY FLAWS